 The starting point for any visitor to the city, come here to be wowed by the splendours of the Ottoman and Byzantine capital.
 The district of Sultanahmet encompasses Ayasofya (Haghia Sophia), the Atmeydanı (Hippodrome), the Topkapı Palace, the Archaeoglogical Museums, the Palace of Ibrahim Pasha (Museum of Turkish and Islamic Art), the Mosque of Sultanahmet (the Blue Mosque), and much more besides.

 The pulsating heart of two great empires, Sultanahmet is crammed with treasures, and nothing can really detract from the beauty and sense of power in the air.
 The domes are leaden grey, and they are stunning.
 This is the starting point for any visitor, whether you stay in one of the many hotels round the Hippodrome or nip in by tram.
-When you have exhausted the Topkapı Palace, the great basilica of Ayasofya, the archaeological museums,the spina of the hippodrome (avoid the Blue Mosque itself, best seen over Turkish coffee in the comfort of the Museum of Turkish and Islamic Art), soon to reopen after a grand refurbishment, head for the quieter districts down by the seawalls for two splendid monuments, the sixth-century Church of Sts Sergius and Bacchus (now Küçük Ayasofya Camii) and the 16th-century Sokolu Mehmet Pasha Mosque.
+When you have exhausted the Topkapı Palace, the great basilica of Ayasofya, the archaeological museums and the spina of the Hippodrome (avoid the Blue Mosque itself, best seen over Turkish coffee in the comfort of the Museum of Turkish and Islamic Art), head for the quieter districts down by the seawalls for two splendid monuments, the sixth-century Church of Sts Sergius and Bacchus (now Küçük Ayasofya Camii) and the 16th-century Sokolu Mehmet Pasha Mosque.

 Shopping in the Old City is much more rewarding than you would expect, and visiting the galleries of the Arasta market behind the Blue Mosque infinitely more relaxing than a visit to the Grand Bazaar, and considerably more recherché, with desirable items ranging from from the fabulous handspun towels at Jennifer’s to the museum-quality ikat çapans that Mehmet Çetinkaya displays (but unfortunately does not sell).